THE SAFETY OF ALL

 On Tuesday, May 26th, 2020, Governor John Carney (DE) announced that the State of Delaware will lift the ban on short-term rental units and the mandatory 14-day quarantine for out-of-state travelers beginning Monday, June 1st, 2020 as part of the rolling reopening of Delaware’s economy.

-The beaches in Dewey and Rehoboth are open for full use with the following guidelines:
+The beach in Dewey is open for full use with the following guidelines:

-- Practice social distancing.
-Stay 6 feet apart.
+- Practice physical distancing.
+Stay 6 feet apart

 For any cookware to be induction compatible it must have a magnetic material built into it.
 Cast iron is a magnetic material, so it is good cookware for an induction cook top.
 Stainless steel cookware is popular cookware as it dishwasher friendly, looks beautiful over time and is much lighter than cast iron.